UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-Note the if the logical operators are all `and`, we can also separate them by chaining multiple `query` methods.
+Note if the logical operators are all `and`, we can also separate them by chaining multiple `query()` methods.
 The code below generates the same results as above.

 ~~~